mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 #### 6:28

-That’s why for circumstances, all we have to do is, first, we have to throw away all involvements, and also cease all affairs.
+That’s why for circumstances, all we have to do is, first, we have to “throw away all involvements,” and also “cease all affairs.”
 At that time, we cut off; [sit].
 Completely we are free from circumstances.

 But it doesn’t mean that we destroy circumstances.
 Circumstances are existent, but they don’t bother us.
 So circumstances just exist.